KamyarTaher/zust/README.md

 ## Usage

-Here is a basic example of how to use Zust State Management:
+Here is a basic example of how to use Zust:

 ```javascript
 import { createStore } from 'zust';